miroki123/dronedeliveryservice/README.md

 So we will iterate through a list beginning with all the locations. -- see method CalculateDeliveries(Squad squad, Delivery delivery)

-In each location iteration, I will run the knapsack for each drone, and select the solution that returns me the highest amount of trips.
+In each location iteration, I will run the knapsack for each drone, and select the solution that returns me the highest amount of locations.

 In the end of each iteration, I will remove the locations selected by the drone from the iterating locations list.